harpunius/docker-alfresco-1/README.md

 	- Reduces system.content.orphanProtectDays to 1.
 Goal, saving space by reducing how long "orphan" content is kept.
 	- Disable "deletedContentBackupListener" transfering deleted content files to "contentstore.deleted" no need to empty the folder manually to recuperate physical space.
-	- modifinitpass.sh reinitialize the initial repo password or "admin" to value of the INITIAL_PASS env variable passed when container initialy started
+	- modifinitpass.sh reinitialize the initial repo password or "admin" to value of the ALFRESCO_PASWORD env variable passed when container initialy started
     - tunesolr.sh disable solr encription between solr and alfresco for small cpu gain. solr and alfresco backend are installed on same server.